 - Provide plan information to participant

-A financial advisory firm can assist with all of the above requirements, and oversee the operation and annual reviews of the plan.
+A financial advisory firm can assist with all of the above requirements, and manage the operation and annual reviews of your 401(k).

-- Marketing your 401(k) plan to those in the job market — The phrase "401(k)" might appear on a job ad as a bullet point, but many in the job market don't know the full benefits a plan provides.
-We can connect the term "401(k)" to definite images of a more secure retirement, with a clear road map of how to get there.
+- Marketing your 401(k) plan to potential employees — The phrase "401(k)" might show up on a job ad as a bullet point, but many in the job market don't fully understand what a 401(k) can do for them.
+We can bridge the term "401(k)" to specific images of a more secure retirement, with very clear stepping stones on how to get there.

-- Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are experienced with portfolio management will be able to offer market insight, as well as work within investment principles such as diversification, risk tolerance, and rebalancing to optimally position employees' money for further growth.
+- Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are experienced with portfolio management will be able to offer market insight, as well as work within investment principles such as diversification, risk tolerance, and rebalancing to best position employees' funds for further growth.

-- Compliance — Employers must adhere to certain regulations when offering a 401(k) plan.
-Not following them can lead to harsh fees.
-A financial advisor can help to ensure your recordkeeper and plan administrator do not accidentally fail to comply with a requirement.
+- Compliance — 401(k) plans have different rules and contribution limits.
+Not following the rules correctly can lead to harsh penalties.
+A financial advisor can help to ensure your recordkeeper and plan administrator do not inadvertently fail to comply with a requirement.

-- Fiduciary responsibility — As a plan sponsor, small business owners have a fiduciary responsibility to act in the best interest of plan participants.
-We are ethically and legally obligated to do what's in your best interest, and in the best interest of your employees and their retirement accounts.
+- Fiduciary responsibility — As a plan sponsor, small business owners have a fiduciary duty to act in the best interest of their employees.
+We are ethically and legally required to do what's in your best interest, and in the best interest of your employees and their funds.

-A financial advisor offers significant value to O'Fallon, IL small business owners who are looking to establish a 401(k) plan.
+A financial advisor offers significant value to O'Fallon, IL small business owners who want to experience the benefits of a 401(k) plan.
 By consulting with a financial advisor, small business owners can provide a valuable benefit to their employees while also managing risk and ensuring the plan’s long-term success.

-Call Correct Capital to Establish a 401(k) For Your Small Business in O'Fallon, IL
+Call Correct Capital to Set Up a 401(k) For Your Small Business in O'Fallon, IL

-If you own a small business in O'Fallon, IL, you want to focus on what you do best and what you're passionate about – not being distracted by administrative tasks you may not have the time, knowledge, or interest to manage.
+If you own a small business in O'Fallon, IL, you want to spend your time on what you do best and what you're passionate about – not being distracted by retirement plan responsibilities you may or may not be knowledgeable about.
 As a Registered Investment Advisor with CERTIFIED FINANCIAL PLANNER® professionals, Correct Capital can both help position your and your employees' money for growth while giving you peace of mind that your small business's 401(k) plan is being operated efficiently and correctly.
 To start setting up a 401(k) for your small O'Fallon, IL business today, call Correct Capital at 314-930-401(k) or contact us online.